brgillis/SHE_Validation/SHE_Validation_PSF/doc/doc_module.md

 ### Requirement: R-SHE-PRD-F-100:

+Parent: R-GDP-DL3-014

-Parent: R-GDP-DL3-014 The distribution of χ2 (chi-squared) values for each star with respect to the model, over the population of stars, shall be consistent (TBD) with the χ2-distribution.
+The distribution of χ2 (chi-squared) values for each star with respect to the model, over the population of stars, shall be consistent with the χ2-distribution.

-[ANT: TBD to be removed in SHE RSD]

 ### Requirement Comment from GDPRD

 This shall be demonstrated by estimating the chi-squared distribution of stellar residuals with respect to the PSF model.

-Requirements Chain: TBD
+Consistency is determined by passing a chi-squared test.

 ### Validation Test: T-SHE-000001-PSF-res-star-pos